 Non-Delinquent Runaways

-In addition to serving as an alternative to extradition for adjudicated and accused juvenile delinquents, the ICJ governs the return of non-delinquent runaways who cross state lines and are detained for more than 24 hours (excluding weekends and holidays).
-ICJ Rule 6-101 (Interstate Comm’n for Juveniles 2024).
-Once a runaway has been detained more than 24-hours or where abuse or neglect is suspected by holding authorities, application of the ICJ is mandatory.
+In addition to serving as an alternative to extradition for adjudicated and accused juvenile delinquents, the ICJ governs the return of non-delinquent youth who have run away across state lines and are detained for more than 24 hours (excluding weekends and holidays).
+ICJ Rule 6-101 (Interstate Comm’n for Juveniles 2026).
+Once a youth has been detained more than 24-hours as a runaway or where abuse or neglect is suspected by holding authorities, application of the ICJ is mandatory.
 In Re Stacy B., 741 N.Y.S.2d 644, 646 (N.Y.
 Fam.
 Ct.
 2002) (“The clear import of the language of the Compact is that the state signatories to the compact have agreed as a matter of policy to abide by the orders of member states . . . and to cooperate in the implementation of the return of runaway juveniles to such states.)

 Runaways are defined as “persons within the juvenile jurisdictional age limit established by the home state, who (1) have voluntarily left their residence without permission of their legal guardian or custodial agency or (2) refuse to return to their residence as directed by their legal guardian or custodial agency but who may or may not have been adjudicated.”
 Id. at Rule 1-101.

-The ICJ applies to runaways exclusively in the context of returning them to the state where the legal guardian or custodial agency resides.
-Thus, where the ICJ applies to juvenile delinquents and status offenders in both the transfer of supervision process and the return process, it applies to runaways only in the context of effectuating a return.
-In the context of runaways, the distinction between sending state and receiving state is replaced by the more appropriate designation of “home/demanding state” and “holding state,” the former being where the runaway’s legal guardian(s) or custodial agency is located and the latter being the state where the runaway is located.
+The ICJ applies to youth who have run away exclusively in the context of returning them to the state where the legal guardian or custodial agency resides.
+Thus, where the ICJ applies to juvenile delinquents and status offenders in both the transfer of supervision process and the return process, it applies to youth who have run away only in the context of effectuating a return.
+In the context of runaway cases, the distinction between sending state and receiving state is replaced by the more appropriate designation of “home/demanding state” and “holding state,” the former being where the youth’s legal guardian(s) or custodial agency is located and the latter being the state where the youth is located.
 These terms are also applicable in cases involving absconders and accused delinquents.